Skip to main content

 Real estate agents live and die by their phone skills.
 But most agents either wing every call or rely on rigid scripts that sound robotic and kill rapport within the first ten seconds.

 The best approach is somewhere in between -- structured frameworks that keep conversations on track while leaving room for the natural flow of a real conversation.
-This guide provides ready-to-use scripts for the most common call scenarios in real estate: buyer enquiries, seller prospecting, follow-ups, and referral outreach.
+This guide provides ready-to-use scripts for the most common call scenarios in real estate: buyer enquiries, seller prospecting, FSBO and expired listing outreach, follow-ups, and referrals -- plus the timing data, objection handling, and metrics framework that turn cold calling from a grind into a system.

 Buyer Enquiry Scripts